pkumar5/Tableau-Parser/README.md

 To run the java excutiable application double click "TWB_Parser.jar"

+Note: A TWBX file is a ZIP file, if you have to recover a TWB file from within a TWBX rename the <file>.twbx file to <file>.zip to explore its contents.

 Changes from V1.0:
 1. Calculated Fields that contained Tableau "Calculation_<number>" now contain the Calculation Name.
 2. Datasources that Contained "sqlproxy.<number>" now contain the Datasource Name.